Lace-Gang/GameBaseSetup/README.md

 <br>

 ### Creating A New Item
 1.)
-Make your item script a child of one of the item scripts.
+Make your item script a child of one of the abstract item scripts (or a child of an item script that derives from an abstact item script).
 For items that should be saved and loaded, use the "SavableItem" script.
 Otherwise, use the "ItemBase" script.
 <br>
   1a.)
 Non-Saving:
   <br>